Anna-Myzukina/facebook-milestones/README.md

 * NOTE before start chreate project using this command (name_of_project it`s example, you should change it on your own name of your project for example: facebook-clone...)

         rails new name_of_project --database=postgresql

+* NOTE itis very important!!!
+You should install postgresql in your operating system!
+Next article should help: [How To Install and Use PostgreSQL on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)

 * This article and video can be useful [The Ultimate Intermediate Ruby on Rails Tutorial: Let’s Create an Entire App!](https://www.freecodecamp.org/news/lets-create-an-intermediate-level-ruby-on-rails-application-d7c6e997c63f/) , also this article [Adding Authentication with Devise](https://guides.railsgirls.com/devise) and video: [Testing with RSpec](https://www.youtube.com/watch?v=71eKcNxwxVY)

-* If you forgot add --database=postgresql please follow next article [Making the Change From SQLite3 to PostgreSQL - Ruby on Rails](https://dev.to/torianne02/making-the-change-from-sqlite3-to-postgresql-ruby-on-rails-2m0p) But you should just add lat version of postgress
+* If you forgot during creating your app add next peace of code --database=postgresql please follow next article [Making the Change From SQLite3 to PostgreSQL - Ruby on Rails](https://dev.to/torianne02/making-the-change-from-sqlite3-to-postgresql-ruby-on-rails-2m0p) and add postgresql manually : But main you should add lat version of postgress.

 ## Milestone 1: